peerdrive/erldaemon/README.md

 * Detach from console only after the daemon was initialized successfully
 * Return proper exit code if initialization fails
 * Maintain a PID-file
-* Orderly shutdown when receiving SIGHUP
+* Orderly shutdown when receiving SIGTERM
 * Log rotation upon receiving SIGHUP

 Building